dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 | order by EstimatedMonthlyCost desc
 ```

-**Reality check**: This will find your real orphaned disks—not the ones Azure Advisor flags (which are often DR/backup disks).
+**Reality check**: This will find your real orphaned disksâ€”not the ones Azure Advisor flags (which are often DR/backup disks).

 ---